The Future: What is going to be the next big Growth Hack for LinkedIn?

 Also, this tactic might only have a short lifespan…😔

 When more and more people start to send newsletters through LinkedIn, LinkedIn will start to filter your notifications to not overwhelm its users with all those newsletters.
-Therefore, it will have the same ending as email newsletters…
+Therefore, it will have the same ending as an email marketing strategy…

 Hopefully, you now see the value of LinkedIn newsletters and are able to jump on it when it goes live to you!